vcandapp/edpm-ansible/docs/source/roles/role-edpm_network_config.rst

   - Checks for the presence of required RPMS
   - Uses "provider" ifcfg/nmstate based on flag "edpm_network_config_nmstate"

-Note: By default this role will cleanup devices/interfaces not in "edpm_network_config_template".
-If there is requirement to keep them for pre-provisioned nodes, "edpm_network_config_nonconfigured_cleanup" ansible var can be set to "false".
+Note: * With nmstate-provider as the default for os-net-config,
+        "os-net-config --cleanup" is not recommended.
+Instead, enabling flag "--remove-config" with appropriate remove_config section
+        added in config yaml is the appropriate option

+      * "--cleanup" is also supported for ifcfg-provider

+      * "os-net-config --cleanup" SHOULD NOT be set for update/adoption use case

 Here is an example playbook to run os-net-config tool: